-A disease characterized by increased pressure within the eyeball, leading to a gradual vision impairment, and sometimes, blindness if not diagnosed and treated.
+A disease that damages the optic nerve, characterized by increased pressure within the eyeball, leading to a gradual vision impairment, and sometimes, blindness if not diagnosed and treated.

 Farsightedness; a condition in which light rays are focused behind the retina so that distant objects are seen more clearly than near ones.

 Surgery to replace a cloudy lens (cataract) with a new, clear artificial lens designed to eliminate the need for very thick, heavy glasses.
 This is usually done at the time of the cataract extraction, but may be done later as a secondary implant.

 The measurement of the curvature of the cornea.

 Lasik is an FDA-approved procedure that corrects nearsightedness, farsightedness, and astigmatism in a patient, instantly allowing them to see clearly without the aid of eyeglasses or contact lenses.

 The part of the eye between the iris and the vitreous humor, which helps to focus light rays entering the pupil on the retina.